moumitahmad/portfolio/README.md

 # A personal Portfolio

-A website, which presents some of my finished projects. <br/> But it not only shows the finished product, but also insights into the development process
+A website, which presents some of my finished projects. <br/> But it not only shows the finished product, but also insights into the development process.

 ## Disclaimer

-Mein Portfolio habe ich dazu genutzt mich mit React vertraut zu machen.
+Mein Portfolio habe ich dazu genutzt, mich mit React vertraut zu machen.

 Dabei habe viel Wert darauf gelegt alle Components so zu konzipieren, dass diese gut wiederverwendbar sind und so wenig wie möglich Projekt spezifischen code enthalten, so dass weitere Projekte problemlos eingefügt werden können.